-HaCo’s Lisanti May Be Censured After House Of Delegates Vote
+House Of Delegates Unanimously Votes To Censure Harford County House Delegate Mary Ann Lisanti

-BALTIMORE (WJZ) — It’s a highly anticipated vote after delegate Mary Ann Lisanti admitted to using a racial slur to describe Prince George’s County and then apologized; promising to undergo diversity training.
+BALTIMORE (WJZ) — It was a unanimous vote Thursday from the Maryland House of Delegates.

-The Harford County delegate continued to dodge questions over whether or not she’d resign after calling Prince George’s County an “N-word district.”
+A full house voted to censure Harford County Delegate Mary Ann Lisanti after she admitted to calling Prince George’s County an “N-word district.”

 Harford County Delegate Apologizes After Allegedly Using N-Word To Describe Prince George’s County